 On March 30, 2020, we filed two petitions for inter partes review with the PTAB, of the USPTO.
 One petition was for inter partes review of the '901 Patent, seeking a determination that the claims in the '901 Patent are invalid, and a second petition is for inter partes review of the '066 Patent, seeking a determination that the claims in the '066 Patent are invalid.
-Both the '901 Patent and '066 Patent are owned by United Therapeutics and are related to U.S. Patent No. 8,497,393 which was granted to United Therapeutics and subsequently invalidated by the USPTO in an inter partes review instituted in 2016 by SteadyMed Ltd. On October 13, 2020, the PTAB instituted an inter partes review of the '901 Patent and concurrently denied institution on the '066 Patent, stating that the '066 petition has not established a reasonable likelihood that it would prevail in showing that at least one of the challenged claims is unpatentable.
+Both the '901 Patent and '066 Patent are owned by United Therapeutics and are related to U.S. Patent No. 8,497,393 which was granted to United Therapeutics and subsequently invalidated by the USPTO in an inter partes review of the '901 Patent and concurrently denied institution on the '066 Patent, stating that the '066 petition has not established a reasonable likelihood that it would prevail in showing that at least one of the challenged claims is unpatentable.
 A final written decision determining the validity of the challenged claims of the '901 Patent is expected within 12 months from institution.